These Coconut Banana Flour Pancakes are delicious Paleo, gluten-free and dairy-free!

 *Recipe revised 8/2017

-A Paleo coconut flour pancakes recipe that is sure to please everyone.
+A Paleo coconut flour banana pancakes recipe that is sure to please everyone.
 Add fresh blueberries or mini chocolate chips.
 A freshly made blueberry sauce is amazing with these gluten-free pancakes!

 - 1/3 cup organic coconut flour